pgbackrest/pgbackrest/CONTRIBUTING.md

 After submitting a Pull Request:

-- One or more reviewers will be assigned (or you may assign one yourself).
+- One or more reviewers will be assigned.

 - Respond to any issues (conversations) in GitHub but do not resolve the conversation; the reviewer is responsible for ensuring the issue raised has been resolved and marking the conversation resolved.
 It is helpful to supply the commit in your reply if one was submitted to fix the issue.